-Lettuce is a cool season crop that can tolerate light frosts.
-Plan to grow lettuce during the cool gardening seasons of spring and fall.
+Lettuce is a cool-season crop that can tolerate light frosts.
+Therefore, plan to grow lettuce during the cool gardening seasons of spring and fall.

 The time to start seeds will depend on your last estimated frost date for your area.
 You can find your last frost date by contacting your local extension office (search for “extension office near me”) or enter your zip code here at PlantMaps.com.

-Direct sow lettuce seeds in early spring after danger of heavy frost is past, or start lettuce seeds indoors 4 weeks before last frost date.
-Transplant hardened off seedlings to the garden after your last frost date, and sow every two weeks to extend your harvest until the summer heat arrives.
+Direct sow lettuce seeds in early spring after the danger of heavy frost is past, or start lettuce seeds indoors 4 weeks before your last frost date.
+Transplant hardened-off seedlings to the garden after your last frost date, and sow every two weeks to extend your harvest until the summer heat arrives.

-While some established plants tolerate warm temperatures, summer heat can turn your leaves bitter, and trigger your lettuce to bolt and go to seed.
-A sure sign of bolting is when your lettuce starts to grow a tall leafy stalk from the center of the plant.
-The foliage is still safe to eat, but the flavor will eventually turn bitter.
-It is best to pull the plants and sow something else in its place, such as bush beans or carrots.
+While some established plants tolerate warm temperatures, the summer heat can turn your leaves bitter and trigger your lettuce to bolt and go to seed.
+A sure sign of bolting is when your lettuce grows a tall leafy stalk from the center of the plant.
+The foliage is still safe to eat, but the flavor eventually turns bitter.
+It is best to pull the bolted lettuce plants and sow something else, such as bush beans or carrots.

 How to Prepare the Garden Bed

 Choose a spot that receives at least 6 hours of sun each day.
-The ideal soil type for lettuce is a soil that is light, rich in organic material, and well draining.
-Aim for a soil that has a neutral pH level, between 6.0 and 7.0.
+The ideal soil type for lettuce is light, rich in organic material, and has good drainage.
+Aim for soil that has a neutral pH level between 6.0 and 7.0.

 Prepare the garden bed as soon as the ground can be worked by removing all weeds and leftover plant debris.
-Add about 2 inches of aged compost to your soil, and work it in about 6 to 8 inches deep.
-As you work the soil, pick out any stones and twigs, and break up large clumps of soil.
+Next, add about 2 inches of aged compost to your soil, and work it in about 6 to 8 inches deep.
+As you work the soil, pick out any stones and twigs, and break up large clumps.